We have moved!

 To work with Language Variants you need to have more than one language enabled.
 This can be done from the

-Enabling Language Variants on doctypes
+Enabling Language Variants on Document Types

-Now that there are two languages to vary the content with, it needs to be enabled on the document types.
+Now that there are two languages to vary the content with, it needs to be enabled on the Document Types.
 To do so:

 - Go to the document type in the Settings section.